JohnKalesis1/Game/README.md

 # Game

-Run by ./aout MapSize NumberHeroes
-(e.x ./aout 100 3)
+Arguments for executable are: MapSize NumberHeroes (e.x ./game 100 3)

 Creates a game world that is shown in linux terminal which works in a top-down 2d view, and consists of a hero party traversing the worl by receiving input from users and occasionally being ambushed by monsters from where a pokemon-style turn-based fight procceeds to happen.